piggy2009/DroneRiver/README.md

 # DroneRiver
-This is the github about DroneRiver, a drone-captured aerial image dataset.
+This is the GitHub repository for DroneRiver, a drone-captured aerial image dataset.

+Now, we need more time for the final adjustment.
+The entire dataset will be released soon.